slavicaDj/blog/README.md

 ```
 You can choose between the options either by typing a number, or letters that can uniquely select one of them.
 So, what do I do?
 I am turning this command into built-in.
 Right now, `git add -i` is written in Perl script.
 I need to re-write it in C. Why do I do that?
-Because in that way, we achieve better portability, performance, and all the good reasons.
+Because in that way, we achieve better portability, performance, and for all good reasons.
 And since I mentioned selection one of the `git add -i` options, at the very this point on my internship, I'm trying to "translate" Perl script's way of dealing with unique prefixes into C. Besides doing its job, this translated part needs to do it with reasonable complexity and without overheads.

 I am so grateful to be part of Git's community and work on this project.
 So far, I've learned to use Git much better: rebasing, squashing, splitting, amending commits -- all the things that I wasn't too familiar with before.
 Also, I've found out more about Git's codebase.